A look at the damage caused by illegal devices and how to spot them.

 Bar Salts

-When combined with a simple kit like the VOOPOO Doric Q, Joyetech WideWick or OXVA XLIM Pro, bar salts are the most cost effective way to vape disposable-like liquids.
-They mimic the same intense flavours and smooth experience.
-The liquids produced by the major brands are actually the same ones that are in the single use kits.
+Bar salts are the most cost effective way to vape disposable-like liquids and mimic the same intense flavours and smooth experience.
 Each 10ml bottle has as much juice as 5 disposables, but costs less than one.
+At the Electronic Cigarette Company we offer a 4 for £9.99 multi buy deal on a range of best selling e-liquids.

 Here are three brands that are incredibly popular: